Cookbook: Early works

 Not all cultures left written records of their culinary practices, but some examples have survived, notably three Akkadian tablets from Ancient Mesopotamia, dating to about 1700 BC, large fragments from Archestratus, the Latin Apicius and some texts from the Tang dynasty.

 The earliest collection of recipes that has survived in Europe is De re coquinaria, written in Latin.
 An early version was first compiled sometime in the 1st century and has often been attributed to the Roman gourmet Marcus Gavius Apicius, though this has been cast in doubt by modern research.
 An Apicius came to designate a book of recipes.
 The current text appears to have been compiled in the late 4th or early 5th century; the first print edition is from 1483.
 It records a mix of ancient Greek and Roman cuisine, but with few details on preparation and cooking.

 An abbreviated epitome entitled Apici Excerpta a Vinidario, a "pocket Apicius" by Vinidarius, "an illustrious man", was made in the Carolingian era.
 In spite of its late date it represents the last manifestation of the cuisine of Antiquity.

-Asian
+American cookbooks

+In 1742, Eliza Smith's The Compleat Housewife; or, Accomplished Gentlewoman's Companion was published in North America.
+This work was not an original North American text but instead a copy of an English cookbook.
+In 1796, the first known American cookbook, titled American Cookery, written by Amelia Simmons, was published in Hartford, Connecticut.
+Until then, the cookbooks printed and used in the Thirteen Colonies were British.
+The shortage of American culinary literature may be due to the gender roles and lack of education for women during this time period.
+While women served as the primary cooks, the lack of female literacy likely caused the lack of production of cookbooks.